 - 6 clear bottles - carbonated water - salt - lemon juice - sugar - artificial flavouring (e.g. vanilla, coconut, etc.) - small Dixie cups - 4.
-Make sure that all the water in the 6 bottles look the same so that the girls cannot tell them apart. - 5.
-Explain to the girls that none of the water samples used in this activity are dangerous to drink.
+Ensure that all the water in the 6 bottles looks the same so that the youth cannot tell them apart. - 5.
+Explain to the youth that none of the water samples used in this activity are dangerous to drink.
 They will be asked to drink the 6 water samples. - 6.
 Set the 6 bottles out on a table.
-Ask the girls which bottle they think has "clean water" (e.g. tap water).
+Ask the youth which bottle they think has "clean water" (e.g. tap water).
 Record their answers. - 7.
-Have the girls sample the water from each bottle by pouring a small amount into a Dixie cup.
-Have another Dixie cup available for the girls to spit in. - 8.
+Have the youth sample the water from each bottle by pouring a small amount into a Dixie cup.
+Have another Dixie cup available for the youth to spit in. - 8.
 After everyone has had a chance to sample the drinks, discuss what they found during the activity. - 9.
-Discuss what freshwater (water from lakes) is with the girls.
+Discuss what freshwater (water from lakes) is with the youth.